yaronf/I-D/STAR/draft-ietf-acme-star.md

 * The header field is allowed within message trailers.
 * The header field is not appropriate within redirects.
 * The header field does not introduce additional security considerations.
-It discloses in a simpler form information that is already available inside the credential.
+It discloses in a simpler form information that is already available inside the certificate.

 To improve robustness, the next certificate MUST be made available by the ACME CA at the URL pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.